web-design-weekly/campaign-monitor-dashboard/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display stats from your Campaign Monitor email list right in the dashboard.
+Quickly add Campaign Monitor email forms to your site and display stats right in the dashboard.

 == Description ==

 **Spend all day in your WordPress admin and also manage a Campaign Monitor email list?**

-Well, this plugin is designed to give you up-to-date feedback on your list stats without having to leave the WordPress admin.
+This plugin can easily add Campaign Monitor email forms to your posts or pages with a simple shortcode and also give you up-to-date feedback on your list stats without having to leave the WordPress admin.

 Features of the plugin include: